Shafayat115/Deam_GNN/readme.md

 ## Notes

+- You can use the included dummy CSV and example structure files for a quick test run
 - Replace `Data/dummy.csv` with your actual dataset before real training
-- Add your own structure files before running the GNN model
+- Replace or extend the example structure files before running full experiments
 - Make sure the ESM checkpoint is downloaded locally before running either script
 - It is recommended to standardize both scripts to use the same `esm_models/` path